lozziboy/arduino-serial-variable-table/README.md

 Variable table is constantly updated in little parts at each loop().
 Is strongly suggested to do not use blocking istructions in order to run the loop() as fast as possible.
-Some blocking istructions to be avoided in the main loop() are while() statemens that needs many time delay() statemens that freeze the program for many time For a good user experience the loop() time should be not higher than 50ms
+Some blocking istructions to be avoided in the main loop() are long while() statemens that needs many time, delay() statemens that freeze the program for many time.
+For a good user experience the loop() time should be not higher than 50ms

 ___